JetBrains/Qodana/topics/cloud-configure-for-os-projects.md

 ### Configure license audit
 {id="configure-license-audit"}

-<link-summary>A license audit lets you track compatibility of dependency licenses with your open-source project license.</link-summary>
+<link-summary>A license audit lets you track the compatibility of dependency licenses with your open-source project license.</link-summary>

-[License audit](license-audit.topic) lets you track compatibility of dependency licenses with your project license.
+[License audit](license-audit.topic) lets you track the compatibility of dependency licenses with your project license.

 To enable the license audit, use the `include` option of the [`qodana.yaml`](qodana-yaml.md) file in your project root: